Cruise ship with thousands aboard in limbo off the California coast as it awaits coronavirus results - KTVZ

 US infection cases are going up

-Health officials are urging local communities to think of ways to stop the coronavirus from spreading as the number of infections soared past 220 nationwide.
+Health officials are urging local communities to consider ways to stop the coronavirus from spreading as the number of infections soared past 220 nationwide.

 That number includes at least 46 former passengers of the Diamond Princess cruise ship.